chenjian-research/groundwater_PFAS/README.md

 Running the demo:

-We have provided a demonstration notebook (‘Europe_groundwater_PFAS_DEMO.ipynb’) and dataset files (‘traindata1.csv’) for training/testing and ‘ML_output.db’ for prediction.
+We have provided a demonstration notebook (‘Europe_groundwater_PFAS_DEMO.ipynb’) and dataset files (‘traindata1.csv’) for training/testing and ‘ML_output.db’ (you can download from: https://pan.baidu.com/disk/main?from=homeFlow#/index?category=all&path=%2FPFAS_groundwater) for prediction.
 These allow you to reproduce our results for predicting PFAS exceedance in European groundwater at a 1 km resolution using the XGBoost model.

 Step-by-Step Instructions: